Kong/docs.konghq.com/app/konnect/migrate.md

     {:.important}
     > You **must** set `published: true`, otherwise the file will not be uploaded to {{site.konnect_saas}}.
-This parameter **does not** control whether the Service itself is published to the Portal.
+This parameter **does not** control whether the Service itself is published to the Dev Portal.
     > <br><br>
     > The same principle applies to Service version specs.